hamentag/idle-vehicle-producer/README.md

 * Automated Producers: Acquire and upgrade automated production units to streamline your resource-gathering process.
 Each producer contributes to your empire's growth even when you're offline.
 * Strategic Decision-Making: Make crucial decisions on resource allocation and upgrades to optimize your production chain.
 Invest wisely to unlock advanced technologies and increase efficiency.
 * Unlockable Producers: Explore a variety of vehicle producers.
 Unlock new producer types as you progress, each offering unique bonuses to your production.
+* Pause and Resume: Take a break anytime during your journey.
+Pause the game and resume your progress whenever you're ready to continue.
+* Stop Game: Stop the game and rest assured that your progress is safely preserved.
+* Save Game: Never lose your hard-earned achievements.
+Save your game at any point and pick up right where you left off.